 7. Never underestimate the power of thank you.

 Need help figuring out how to make stories work for your charity?
-Check out this article on strategic storygathering I wrote for Charity Comms earlier this year.
+Check out this article on strategic storygathering I wrote for Charity Comms.